Svetasv logo

 4. Zechariah 9-11 Reconfigured

-Chiasmus 1: The Beast army is defeated at the start of the glorious Millennial Reign
+Chiasmus 1: The glorious Millennial Reign begins, the Beast army is defeated (9:10-17)

 Ch 9 10 I will take away the chariots from Ephraim and the warhorses from Jerusalem, and the battle bow will be broken.
 He will proclaim peace to the nations.
 His rule will extend from sea to sea and from the River to the ends of the earth.